m-j-andr/PIC-1-Demo/docs/0-docs.md

    it shows up as part of the encoding of
    \\$ and $\mathbb{Z}$ in UTF-16.

-   Therefore, opening a file using the incorrect encoding could produce text that looks very different to intended!
+   Therefore, opening a file using the wrong encoding could produce text that looks very different to intended!

 In this course, we will not consider encodings carefully,